gortonator/CS6510-Advanced-Software-Development/README.md

 # CS6510 Advanced Software Development (ASD)

 ## Instructors
-Ian Gorton: Email: i.gortonATnortheastern.edu
+- __Ian Gorton__: i.gortonATnortheastern.edu

-Adrienne Slaughter: Email: a.slaughterATnortheastern.edu
+- __Adrienne Slaughter__: a.slaughterATnortheastern.edu

 ## Teaching Assistants
-Seattle - coming soon
+- Seattle - coming soon

-San Jose - coming soon
+- San Jose - coming soon

-Boston - coming soon
+- Boston - coming soon

 ## Introduction
 ASD is designed to integrate academic concepts and practical experience of software engineering by having students work as part of a sizeable agile programming team, with options to lead a subteam.
 The course offers students an opportunity to study, in-depth, some aspects of the development process pertinent to a complex, ill-defined set of system requirements.
 The goal is to have students participate in a large-scale project, taking time to reflect and analyze the work and the process, and to produce a significant demonstrable outcome in the form of a working, deployed software system.

 ## Project
 Each class works collaboratively to build a software project for an external client.
-The project description for the Spring 2020 Semester is [here](https://gortonator.github.io/CS6510-Advanced-Software-Development/ClimateTree.md).
+The project description for the Spring 2020 Semester is [here](https://gortonator.github.io/CS6510-Advanced-Software-Development/ClimateTree).

 ## Prerequesites
 Students should have completed FSE and/or a coop/intern.
 These prerequisites can be waived based on individual circumstances and experience such as that gained on COOPs or in other courses such as Web Development, Data Mining/Machine learning.
 Please contact the Professors to discuss

 ## Attendance
 Students are expected to attend each class on campus.
 If there is avalid reason, then a student may request to attend class remotely.
-All classes are held via video conference across participating capus locations.
+All classes are held via video conference across participating campus locations.

 ## Learning Objectives
 At the end of the course, students will have acquired the following knowledge: